-The course is divided into 4 modules:
+The course is divided into 3 modules:

 - 1: Aerospace Structural Design

 - 2: Aerospace Systems

-- 3: CATIA
+- 3: Design-Build-Test

-• 4: Design-Build-Test

-Lectures will cover the main theoretical course content for Modules 1 and 2, with Tutorials providing time to work through the design problems relating to the lecture material with demonstrator support provided to assist understanding.
-CATIA content for Module 3 will be provided prior to each CATIA laboratory session via a video, with each lab having set exercises each week to take you through the range of functions available for modelling in the software.
-Module 4 consists of a design-build-test activity, linking back to the structural design lecture material, but giving students the opportunity to develop further understanding via an experiential project.
-Team work will also form part of Module 4 to assist in developing the communication and interpersonal skills critical for industry.
+Lectures will cover the main theoretical course content for Modules 1 and 2, with Workshops providing time to work through the design problems relating to the lecture material with demonstrator support provided to assist understanding.
+Module 3 consists of a Design-Build-Test activity, linking back to the structural design lecture material, but giving students the opportunity to develop further understanding via an experiential project.
+Teamwork will also form part of Module 3 to assist in developing the communication and interpersonal skills critical for industry.